Ayub Thakur: Career

 After becoming lecturer at the University of Kashmir he intensified his subversive political activities.
 He began organising protests.
 In August 1980, he and many of his colleagues at university and students organisation, Islami Jamiat-i-Talaba, organised an international conference on the issue of right of self-determination of Kashmiris. the government banned the conference, dismissed Thakur from his job as a university lecturer, and later imprisoned him along with his colleagues under Public Safety Act (PSA).

 In 1981, Thakur joined the Nuclear Engineering Department of King Abdulaziz University, Jeddah in Saudi Arabia as a lecturer.

 World Kashmir Freedom Movement

 WKFM, along with other two organisations founded by Thakur were investigated by Scotland Yard, the Charity Commission and FBI for ties to the Pakistan Military and Militant groups active in Jammu and Kashmir.
-The FBI implicated the ISI for funding both of these organizations in London and Brussels.
+The outcome of these investigations were unable to implicate any ties to ISI for funding these organizations.

 Impounding of Indian Passport and demand for extradition

 Upon the revelation of his ties to militant groups, Indian government twice sought his extradition from the UK in 1992 and 1993.
 After its failure, they finally impounded his passport in 1993.
 Thakur subsequently obtained British travel papers which he used until his death in 2004.